CrayLabs/SmartSim/README.md

 | C        	|        C99       	|
 | C++      	|       C++11      	|

-SmartRedis clients are cluster compatible and work with the OSS Redis/RedisAI stack.
+SmartRedis clients are cluster compatible and work with the open source Redis stack.

 ### Dependencies